Muncaster Castle and Gardens

 In the Meadow Vole Maze you can imagine being a meadow vole, just two and a half inches tall, living in meadowland, where danger lurks at every turn.
 In the Meadow Vole Maze the secret world of wildlife makes a wild experience.
 You may meet Max Meadowvole, who will help you get home safely.

-Muncaster has its very own heronry below the bank by the cannon.
+Muncaster Castle has its very own heronry below the bank by the cannon.
 Every afternoon, from about 4.00pm the wild herons come and get fed on the Cannon Bank in front of an audience.

 Go to Muncaster Castle Gardens Photo Gallery